Trading trends create trading risks for most traders of penny stocks:

 One bit of exciting news could send share values of such stocks over 200% in value easily creating enough trading volume to sell a larger number of shares.

-Trading trends of stocks with a Market Cap of below $10 million creates serious trading risks for most investors
+Trading trends of stocks with a Market Cap of below $10 million, and particularly under $4 million, creates serious trading risks for most investors

 Market Cap is defined as the number of shares outstanding multiplied by the value of each share.